Portsmouth Teaching School Alliance

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-A grade C or grade 4 or above in English and maths.
+A grade C or grade 4 or above in English, maths and science.

 We do accept equivalency tests if you do not have some of the above GCSEs.
 The cost for these are covered by yourself.

 We look for applicants who show a particular passion and aptitude for teaching or bring relevant additional experience.

 We are looking for confident, enthusiastic, ambitious and talented graduates who are passionate about improving educational outcomes for children of all abilities.
 You should have some experience working with young people within the age group you wish to teach.
 This may be as little as a few days school experience or other work or voluntary work with young people.
 If you are a career changer then we know you will have many transferrable skills to share in the classroom.
 Most importantly you need to be a good communicator and someone who enjoys encouraging young people to learn.